gwisk/gradguide/README.md

 DOE NNSA SSGF, which tries to heavily recruit students to national labs.
 If you do this fellowship, you are required to intern at a government lab for a summer.
-From what I've heard from current fellows, if you win the SSGF, getting a job at a national lab becomes slight work, basically.
+From what I've heard from current fellows, if you win the SSGF, getting a job at a national lab becomes easier.
 So, it opens doors to you *just* by virtue of having it.

 ### Freedom

-Sometimes, a PoI (person of interest) at your graduate institution may not have space to take you on in their group because of funding.
+Sometimes, a PI at your
+graduate institution may not have space to take you on in their group because of funding.
 This is a serious problem you might face.
 However, if you bring in your money via fellowship, the game changes, and you can essentially work with anyone barring other factors (perhaps the faculty is too busy